How to file your taxes online without hurting your wallet or your privacy

 TurboTax says it’s offering the ability for taxpayers to fully hand off their simple return to a tax expert for free until Feb.
 15. Taxpayers can also get a free expert review and help along the way for simple returns if they file by March 31.

-“We used [artificial intelligence] and machine learning to match you with an expert in your specific situation,” said Lisa Greene Lewis, a certified public accountant and tax expert with TurboTax, explaining that the software uses the basic information users input to determine which expert should be consulted.
+“We used [artificial intelligence] and machine learning to match you with an expert in your specific situation,” said Lisa Greene-Lewis, a certified public accountant and tax expert with TurboTax, explaining that the software uses the basic information users input to determine which expert should be consulted.

 H&R Block offers four plans that span from the free package for a federal and state return to a $121.98 package for a self-employed federal and state return.
 And TaxAct’s four options include a free package that covers one federal but no state return all the way up to its $109.90 package for a self-employed federal and state return.